 Girls’ Sailing Programs

 In 1996, AdventureSail®, a mentoring program for at-risk girls ages 9 to 14, was introduced and has been a resounding success.
-You can tell by the smiles on their faces at the day’s conclusion.
-Nearly 3,000 girls have participated with their mentors since then, with many long-term mentoring relationships formed.
+You can tell by the smiles on their faces at the day’s conclusion it is fun for everyone.
+Nearly 3,000 girls have participated since then.
 Life skills such as leadership, responsibility, teamwork, environmental stewardship, respect for authority and the importance of education are stressed to help these girls grow to successful adults.
 Our goal is to continue to reach out to new areas of the country to bring AdventureSail® into their lives.
 We offer Scholarships to sailing and would like to expand that to marine biology and local youth programs as part of this rewarding program.
+All AdventureSail® girls are offered a free junior membership in NWSA, lasting until they become 18 years of age.

 AdventureSail® Learn To Sail Scholarship